Notes on the Geography of China: Shantou (Swatow)

 The tiptop, with a pediment date of 1936.

-Corroborating evidence or coincidence: next door to the hypothesized hotel is a building with a faded second-floor sign: "High Class Tailor," the last word almost oblitererated.
+Corroborating evidence: next door is a building with a faded second-floor sign: "High Class Tailor," the last word almost obliterated.

 Up top: "Long Live Chairman Mao."
 Why the Gothic windows?